Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Polish Festival Vancouver in 2023

 The Polish Festival Vancouver is a unique one-day event celebrating the cultural diversity of Vancouver’s North Shore community.
 It’s also an excellent way for people to enjoy the exciting flavours of Polish culture and food.

 In 2022 the festival was on September 4th.
-In the same year, for the first time, September was officially declared Polish Heritage Month in British Columbia (and it will continue to be recognized as such in the years to come)!
-The 2023 festival takes place at the Shipyards in North Vancouver on Sunday, September 3rd, so on the Labour Day Weekend again.
+That same year, for the first time, September was officially declared Polish Heritage Month in British Columbia (and it will continue to be recognized as such in the years to come)!
+The 2023 festival took place at the Shipyards in North Vancouver on Sunday, September 3rd, so on the Labour Day Weekend again.

 The festival usually features Polish music, singing and folk dancing including a special program for children and youth.
 Visitors of all ages and backgrounds are invited for an authentic European experience!
 At the event you can celebrate the richness of Polish culture, tradition and arts.